cakephp/docs/en/development/dispatch-filters.rst

             'on'=> 'before'
         )
     ));

+In previous example we have selected a priority of ``9`` for our filter, so to skip any other logic either placed in custom or core filters such as CakePHP internal routing system.
+Although it is not required, it shows how to make your important code run first in case you need to trim as much fat as possible from some requests.

 For obvious reasons this has the potential of making your app very difficult to maintain.
 Filters are a extremely powerful tool when used wisely, adding